-What are terpenes? – there are over a hundred different compounds that are found inside the cannabis plant including cannabinoids, flavonoids, and omega fatty acids and terpenes make up just one part of an ever growing collection.
+What are terpenes? – there are over a hundred different compounds that are found inside the cannabis plant including cannabinoids, flavonoids, and omega fatty acids and terpenes make up just one part of an ever-growing collection.

-Similar to your champagnes, natural wines, and craft beers, cannabis strains can also be classified based on their quality, types of flavors, and different aromas.
+Similar to your champagnes, natural wines, and craft beers, cannabis strains can also be classified based on their quality, types of flavours, and different aromas.
 All of which are gained from the combination of cannabinoids and terpenes.

-So what is a terpene?
+So what is terpene?
 Keep on reading and we’ll give you the rundown on all the basics of terpenes and their role in the world of cannabis.

 Interestingly enough, terpenes are not exclusive to the cannabis plant as you’ll also find them in citrus fruits like lemons and orange, as well as herbs like rosemary, and pepper.

-While a large portion of terpenes is found in plants, some of them are actually found in animals as well, think squalene (a popular skincare ingredient) and lanosterol (used in eye drops to dissolve cataracts).
+While a large portion of terpenes are found in plants, some of them are actually found in animals as well, think squalene (a popular skincare ingredient) and lanosterol (used in eye drops to dissolve cataracts).

 A fun fact is that many manufacturers utilize terpenes to create scented body washes, soaps, and even fragrances.
 Sometimes, cannabis manufacturers will even use terpenes to flavour cannabis products such as distillate cartridges and tinctures.

 Since plants are sedentary by nature, movement is not an option to evade potential predators.
 This is where terpenes come into play.
-In many plants in nature, like flowers, herb, and fruit, each plant’s natural scent comes from the terpenes within it.
+In many plants in nature, like flowers, herbs, and fruit, each plant’s natural scent comes from the terpenes within it.